FoxSamu/Foxes/README.md

 The mod is available for both Forge and Fabric. **Make sure you download the correct version!**

-#### Fabric requirements
+#### Fabric requirements (for version 1.2)

-- Requires Fabric Loader 0.11.6 or higher
+- Requires Fabric Loader 0.12.12 or higher
-- Works on any full Minecraft 1.17 release
+- Works on any full Minecraft release from 1.18.1 up to 1.19 (1.19 excluded)
 - Fabric API is not required, but recommended anyway

-#### Forge requirements
+#### Forge requirements (for version 1.2)

-- Requires Minecraft Forge 37.0.0 or higher
+- Requires Minecraft Forge 39.0.0 or higher
-- Works on any full Minecraft 1.17 release
+- Works on any full Minecraft release from 1.18.1 up to 1.19 (1.19 excluded)

 ## Fox types

-This mod adds 6 new natural types, making a total of 8 natural types.
+This mod adds 8 new natural types, making a total of 10 natural types.
 In addition, it adds two skins for foxes with certain name tags.

 Foxes have a certain chance to have a specific type when spawned in a certain biome (this can be modified in a data